miklb/Mzingi_v2/README.md

 ## Misc ##

-This theme will be built on MASTER branch, so no guarantees that it everything will work with the .7.1 release.
-If and when .8 is released, a version will be tagged for that release.
+This theme currently works with the .9 stable release, backward compatiblity is not guaranteed.
+I will tag a .9 release once habari mater branch is stable enough to start using in a production environment.

 ## Update ##